- Home

 After you have chosen the right handrail brackets, the next question is how many you need.
 The answer depends on several factors, including the length of the handrail, the type of bracket, and local building codes.

-For example, if the total length of the handrail is 3600mm, according to the common installation experience, the spacing between each bracket is 1000mm, and the spacing between the bracket and the ends of the handrail is 300mm.
+For example, if the total length of the handrail is 3600mm, according to common installation experience, the handrail brackets spacing between each bracket is 1000mm, and the spacing between the bracket and the ends of the handrail is 300mm.
 In total, 4 handrail brackets are required.
-This simple method can help you quickly grasp a rough number for communication with designers or suppliers.
+Understanding the concept of handrail brackets spacing can help you quickly estimate the number of brackets needed, making it easier to communicate with designers or suppliers.

 How to install handrail brackets?